UrszulaCzerwinska/DeconICA/docs/DeconICA_introduction.md

 ![](DeconICA_introduction_files/figure-html/unnamed-chunk-42-1.png)<!-- -->

-And even better accuracy can be obtained if we compute scores on *un-logged* data, actuall counts.
+And even better accuracy can be obtained if we compute scores on *un-logged* data, actual counts.

 ```r